Nicolo Tartaglia: Personal life

 At the age of about fourteen, he [Tartaglia] went to a Master Francesco to learn to write the alphabet; but by the time he reached “k,” he was no longer able to pay the teacher.
 “From that day,” he later wrote in a moving autobiographical sketch, “I never returned to a tutor, but continued to labour by myself over the works of dead men, accompanied only by the daughter of poverty that is called industry” (Quesiti, bk.
 VI, question 8).

 Tartaglia moved to Verona around 1517, then to Venice in 1534, a major European commercial hub and one of the great centres of the Italian renaissance at this time.
 Also relevant is Venice's place at the forefront of European printing culture in the sixteenth century, making early printed texts available even to poor scholars if sufficiently motivated or well-connected — Tartaglia knew of Archimedes' work on the quadrature of the parabola, for example, from Guarico's Latin edition of 1503, which he had found "in the hands of a sausage-seller in Verona in 1531" (in mano di un salzizaro in Verona, l'anno 1531 in his words).
-Tartaglia's mathematics is also influenced by the works of medieval Islamic scholar Muhammad ibn Musa Al-Khwarizmi from 12th Century Latin translations becoming available in Europe.
+Tartaglia's mathematics is also influenced by the works of medieval Islamic scholar Muhammad ibn Musa Al-Khwarizmi from the 12th Century Latin translations becoming available in Europe.

 Tartaglia eked out a living teaching practical mathematics in abacus schools and earned a penny where he could:

-This remarkable man [Tartaglia] was a self-educated mathematics teacher who sold mathematical advice to gunners and architects, ten pennies one question, and had to litigate with his customers when they gave him a worn-out cloak for his lectures on Euclid instead of the payment agreed on.
+This remarkable man [Tartaglia] was a self-educated mathematics teacher who sold mathematical advice to gunners and architects, ten pennies for one question, and had to litigate with his customers when they gave him a worn-out cloak for his lectures on Euclid instead of the payment agreed on.